Health care administration salaries vary based on many factors. Find out how much professionals earn across the industry.

 At a glance, here are some of the jobs you can get with a health care administration degree and the average base annual salary for each, according to Glassdoor:

-Note: All salary data is taken from Glassdoor as of February 2025 unless otherwise stated.
+*Note: All salary data represents the median total salary, which includes base pay plus bonuses, commissions, and other forms of additional compensation as taken from Glassdoor as of October 2025 unless otherwise stated.

 Education can greatly impact the jobs you are able to get as a health care administrator.